Camden, New Jersey: Crime

 Camden once had a national reputation for its violent crime rates, although recent years have seen a significant drop in violent crime, with 2017 seeing the lowest number of homicides in three decades.

 Morgan Quitno Press has ranked Camden as one of the top ten most dangerous cities in the United States since 1998, when they first included cities with populations less than 100,000.
 Camden was ranked as the third-most dangerous city in 2002, and the most dangerous city overall in 2004 and 2005.
 It improved to the fifth spot for the 2006 and 2007 rankings but rose to number two in 2008 and to the most dangerous spot in 2009.
 Morgan Quitno based its rankings on crime statistics reported to the Federal Bureau of Investigation in six categories: murder, rape, robbery, aggravated assault, burglary, and auto theft.
 In 2011 in The Nation, journalist Chris Hedges described Camden as "the physical refuse of postindustrial America", plagued with homelessness, drug trafficking, prostitution, robbery, looting, constant violence, and an overwhelmed police force (which in 2011 lost nearly half of its officers to budget-related layoffs).

 On October 29, 2012, the FBI announced Camden was ranked first in violent crime per capita of cities with over 50,000 residents.

 There were 23 homicides in Camden in 2017, the lowest since 1987 and almost half as many as the 44 murders the previous year.
 Both homicides and non-fatal shootings have declined sharply since 2012, when there were a record 67 homicides in the city.
-In 2020 there were again 23 homicides reported.
-2021 saw 23 homicides and a further reduction in violent crime, contrasting national trends.
+In 2020, there were, again, 23 homicides reported.
+Though 2021 also saw 23 homicides, there was, otherwise, a further reduction in violent crime, contrasting national trends.

 In 2018, the Camden County Police Department reported that violent crime had dropped 18%, led by a 21% decline in aggravated assaults; overall nonviolent crimes fell by 12%, the number of arson incidents fell by 29%, burglaries by 21%, and non-fatal "shooting hit incidents" had dropped by 15%.
 In 2018, 2019, and 2020, there were 22, 24, and 23 homicides respectively.

 Total violent crime in the city declined in 2022, despite 28 murders and a spike of 29% in non-violent crime, highlighted by a sharp increase in car-related crime.
+By 2025, Camden had achieved a milestone of the first summer in 50 years that did not have a murder.
+Between 2012 and 2025, homicides in the city of Camden fell 82 percent.